pixelsnob/lapr/docs/data-cleanup.md

   - "Variety of Drumset & Ethnic Tambourines" -- in order for this to sort properly in a list, it should be "Tambourines, Drumset & Ethnic, Variety" etc.
   - "Ampeg VST with Tube Amp Head" contains maker (Ampeg) in the name -- repetitive
 - Verify that my changes don't conflict with any "business reasons" for why something should be named or displayed a certain way
+- Talk about how duplicates have been merged and removed.
+On your old site, products that were displayed on different pages had, in some cases, slight differences in spellings, missing information, etc. Now, if an instrument needs to be listed on different pages (categories), there is only *one* entry in the database.
+This eliminates "human error" that comes from trying to maintain multiple copies of the same product synced up with each other :)